 His expertise in various fields landed him a job as a professor at the Staatliches Bauhaus – a prestigious German art school which he taught at for five years before leaving to start his own design studio.

-2019 marks 100 years since Moholy-Nagy founded the Chicago Bauhaus, so it seemed like the ideal time to make a documentary on his cultural impact on the art and design world.
-The New Bauhaus (that’s the name of the documentary, not the school itself) takes a look at Moholy-Nagy’s life, art, his school, and their relevance in the world of modern design today.
+2019 marks 100 years since German Bauhaus was born.
+And 1937 was the year László Moholy-Nagy founded ID, so it seems like the ideal time to make a documentary about his cultural impact on the art and design world.
+The New Bauhaus (the name of the documentary, not the school) takes a look at Moholy-Nagy’s life, art, school, and their relevance in the world of modern design today.

 The documentary includes research on Moholy-Nagy’s works, interviews with designers and artists he inspired, as well as a look at his personal life through his daughter, Hattula Moholy-Nagy.
 From his time in Germany, all the way to his migration to America and teaching at the Bauhaus, The New Bauhaus will premiere in 2019 to coincide with the school’s 100th anniversary.